chemicaloliver/ci-baseplate/readme.md

 ## Unit Testing

-Until PHPUnit is finished in CI I will continue to use Codeigniter-Simpletest - https://github.com/ericbarnes/codeigniter-simpletest
+Until PHPUnit support is finished in CI I will continue to use Codeigniter-Simpletest - https://github.com/ericbarnes/codeigniter-simpletest

+## HTML5 Boilerplate

+I've baked in most elements of the HTML5 boilerplace http://html5boilerplate.com/ to ease consistant support of HTML5 elements across browsers.